Dorothy J. Phillips: Academic service

 In 1990 Phillips became involved with the American Chemical Society Northeastern Section.
-She was involved with the American Chemical Society Project SEED, a scheme which allows high school students from disadvantaged backgrounds to complete summer placements in research laboratories.
-As a candidate in 2013 for the position of Director-at-Large for the American Chemical Society, Phillips stated that if she were elected to the position, she would aim to address two issues: global chemistry enterprise and chemical safety.
-In 2013 Phillips was appointed Director-at-Large of the American Chemical Society.
-Since 2014, Phillips has served as the American Chemical Society Board liaison for the Society's Science and Human Rights program.
+She was involved with the American Chemical Society Project SEED, an initiative which allows high school students from disadvantaged backgrounds to complete summer placements in research laboratories.
+As a candidate in 2013 for the position of director-at-Large for the American Chemical Society, Phillips stated that if she were elected to the position, she would aim to address two issues: global chemistry enterprise and chemical safety.
+In 2013 Phillips was appointed director-at-large of the American Chemical Society.
+Since 2014, Phillips has served as the American Chemical Society board liaison for the society's Science and Human Rights program.
 This program monitors the cases of scientists worldwide whose rights have been abridged.
-She was re-elected as Director-at-Large in 2016, and seeks to use her tenure to improve their 'globalization and diversity'.
+She was re-elected as director-at-Large in 2016, and seeks to use her tenure to improve their 'globalization and diversity'.
 In 2017 Vanderbilt University created two faculty fellowships in her honour.
 The inaugural fellowship holder was Renã A. S. Robinson.
-In the fall of 2019, Philips was re-elected to serve a third term in 2020 on the Board of Directors for the American Chemical Society.
+In the fall of 2019, Philips was re-elected to serve a third term in 2020 on the board of directors for the American Chemical Society.